ergoplatform/ergo-appkit/README.md

 $ sbt publishLocal
 ```

+If you are working with Gradle/Maven, you might want to publish to your local Maven repository with

+    sbt publishM2

+In case you need a fat JAR (or uber JAR), you can build it with

+    sbt clean assembly

+and find it in the target/scala-* subfolder.

 ## How GraalVM can be used?

 After many years of research and development GraalVM project has matured enough end